 This summer I built built-ins in our cottage on the lake using stock upper kitchen cabinets as the base and I love how they turned out.
 It was like a practice run.
 Since the upper cabinets were still around $90 a piece and I wanted about 5 of them, plus the wood I was waiting until I had a little disposable income to build them since they weren’t really a “need”.

-Then in September, I scored big on Facebook Marketplace.
+But then I scored big on Facebook Marketplace.
 I purchased these 5 cabinets for $40.
 FOR ALL!
 What?!
 I sent my husband out at 9:30 at night to pick them up because I didn’t want anyone else to scoop them up!

 Using a level and a few shims I leveled the cabinets and secured them together to create one unit.
 I did this just by screwing them from inside.